2lian/asyncio-for-robotics/using_with_ros.md

 #### Examine the code

 Global initialization is better outside functions that perform work.
 This time we manually create a `ThreadedSession` (default) using a node named `minimal_publisher`.
-This is how you can make `afor`'s session run any node you like, then set it as default with `set_auto_session(my_session)` (so you don't need to think about it anymore).
+This is how you can make `afor`'s session run any node you like, then set it as default with `set_auto_session(my_session)`.

 ```python
 my_session = ThreadedSession(node=Node(node_name="minimal_publisher"))